ibm-cloud-docs/log-analysis/alerts/alerts.md

 ## Muting alert notifications
 {: #mon_alerts_mute}

 By default, the feature that controls the ability of a user to mute notifications is enabled when you configure an alert on a custom view.
-The **Muteable** feature applies to email notifications only.
+The **Mutable** feature applies to email notifications only.

 When the **mutable** feature is enabled on an alert, a user can pause notifications for a period of time.
 A user can choose to mute an alert for a period of 1 hour, 6 hours, 12 hours, or 1 day.